vlad907/excel-crawler/README.md

    source venv/bin/activate  # On Windows use: venv\Scripts\activate
    ```

-2. **Run the script sequence**:
+2. **Run the script**:

    You must first run `read-file.py`, which reads names from the Excel file and prepares them for the crawler.
-Then, run `crawl.py` to perform the image search and download.

    ```bash
    python read-file.py